-2.01 (ss) Tenant's Gross Sales - as an example, hotel reservations for Erie PA at we don't process but may be a possibility - add Travel Services - "Ticket Sales and Travel Services 6 / Je. / realle to clets / commissions of adulate goods willing (AV) - add "all other receipts and receivables from sales or services (including charges) from business conducted in or from the Lease Premises - for clarity, we just need wording to tie in the Monthly Payments to the An nual Reconciliation and the Evample SHOW!!
-A WAY - suggested - "the calculation of Accumulated YTD Percentage Rent exceeds rent for the same period, then the Tenant will pay s the Accumulated YTD Monthly Base YX Art 5 Financial Information - the traffic counts are extremely important to our mark eting and decision-making - add - continue to receive the daily bridge traffic counts War - Ale want on male sur O.U.
-Audio ee to gen then. add "auditor chosen to be professional, independent and acting reasonably" 5.03 Confidentiality - add - "(other than the Landlord's directors, officers, employees or profesknow such financial information, all of whom shall be obligated to keep such information sional advisors who have a need to hation confidential)" The state of the s · Schedule "B" - is this for a map of the Leased Premises weed in nething.
-Schedule "D" - in addition to our proposal add a copy of the RFP ? .
-MARCH NO. NOT MULLED SURVEYED ? · Schedule "E" - would like deleted - will have a proper legal document sent to PBA acknowledge we will get consent and are obligated to report - concern is this shouldn't be part of the lease as others (outside partie .// lease and this may become more public that we desire
+2.01 (ss) Tenant's Gross Sales - as an example, hotel reservations for Erie PA are a great marketing draw and currently we don't process but may be a possibility - add Travel Services - "Ticket Sales and Travel Services" by the found that goods will be a possibility July to clarify so not to include non-sales or service items such as investment income, etc. - add "all other receipts and receivables from sales or services (including interest, installment and finance charges) from business conducted in or from the Lease Premises 3 - for clarity, we just need wording to tie in the Monthly Payments to the Annual Reconciliation and the Example shown , - suggested - "the calculation of Accumulated YTD Percentage Rent exceeds the Accumulated YTD Monthly Base rent for the same period, then the Tenant will pay N. Art 5 Financial Information - the traffic counts are extremely important to our marketing and decision-making - add - continue to receive the daily bridge traffic counts - CUMENTE NEW PROFILE SELLING MALE SELLING WANTED MALE SELLING OF ALCES OF A 5.05 Auditor chosen to be professional, independent and acting reasonably" Œ 5.03 Confidentiality - add - "(other than the Landlord's directors, officers, employees or professional advisors who have a need to know such financial information, all of whom shall be obligated to keep such information confidential)" W Car Schedule "B" - is this for a map of the Leased Premises & What was the house of the Leased Premises & What was the house of the Leased Premises & What was the house of the Leased Premises & What was the house of the Leased Premises & What was the house of the Leased Premises & What was the house of the Leased Premises & What was the house of the Leased Premises & What was the house of the Leased Premises & What was the house of the Leased Premises & What was the house of the Leased Premises & What was the house of the Leased Premises & What was the house of the Leased Premises & What was the house of the Leased Premises & What was the house of the Schedule "E" - would like deleted - will have a proper legal document sent to PBA asap and any future changes we acknowledge we will get consent and are obligated to report - concern is this shouldn't be part of the lease as others (outside parties) may seek or need access to the lease and this may become more public that we desire